 All staff have a responsibility to maintain public confidence in their ability to safeguard the welfare and best interests of children.
-They should adopt high standards of personal conduct in order to maintain confidence and respect of the general public and those with whom they work, which includes how they conduct themselves with other staff.
+They should adopt high standards of personal conduct to maintain the confidence and respect of the public, and those with whom they work, which includes how they conduct themselves with other staff.

-There may be times where an individual's actions in their personal life come under scrutiny from the community, the media or public authorities, including with regard to their own children, or children or adults in the community.
+There may be times where an individual's actions in their personal life come under scrutiny from the community, the media, or public authorities, including regarding their own children, or children or adults in the community.
 Staff should be aware that their behaviour, either in or out of the workplace, could compromise their professional position within the school in relation to the protection of children, loss of trust and confidence, or bringing the employer into disrepute.
 Such behaviour may also result in prohibition from teaching by the TRA, a bar from engaging in regulated activity, or action by another relevant regulatory body.